 Branches have issued Letters of Comfort on behalf of their corporate

-Letters of Comfort issued by the Branches for the purpose of providing
+Amount of Letters of Comfort issued by the Branches for the purpose of

-buyers credit facility to corporate clients, in favour of various
+providing buyers' credit facility to corporate clients, in favor of

-The Outstanding Gross Amount of Letters of Comfort issued by our
+The outstanding gross amount of Letters of Comfort issued by Banks'

 The financial impact on account of letters of comfort issued may not be

-Income from the Bancassurance Business during the year 2012 -13 is Rs.
+The total income from the Bancassurance Business during the year 2013 -

 In respect of certain premises of the Bank, documentation formalities